marionleborgne/cloudbrain/README.md

 `cd cloudbrain/connectors/spacebrew`
 `python spacebrew_server.py --name=YOUR_NAME_HERE`
 - The last command will register your muse to cloudbrain’s spacebrew
-- Check if you muse is in the column “publishers” of the [http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks](spacebrew interface).
+- Check if you muse is in the column “publishers” of the [SpaceBrew interface](http://spacebrew.github.io/spacebrew/admin/admin.html?server=cloudbrain.rocks).

 ##Reading data fromCloudBrain